edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques.md

     }
     ```

-    This refactor improves encapsulation by bundling product-related attributes and behaviors
+    This refactor improves encapsulation by bundling product-related attributes and behaviours
     within the `Product` class, keeping the logic grouped logically.
 It follows SRP, as `Product`
-    now manages its own state, and the `Order` class focuses on order-specific behavior.
+    now manages its own state, and the `Order` class focuses on order-specific behaviour.
 This
     separation of concerns makes both classes easier to maintain and extend.

     <br>